 The Wild Card boxing gym in Los Angeles, California, has brought many visitors over the years.
 Boxing enthusiasts, amateur and professional fighters, fans and media, Hollywood actors, all have visited the famous gym for a variety of reasons.
 The owner and head trainer Freddie Roach has trained numerous world class fighters in that facility, including Amir Khan, Bernard Hopkins, Miguel Cotto, and who can forget his star pupil Manny Pacquiao.
 There are countless champions that coach Roach has chiseled, too many to mention.

 According to Kovalev’s promoter Kathy Duva, Sergey’s next fight would take place sometime this coming November.
-Despite the fact that … more “Kovalev is Considering Moving to the Heavyweight Division; Virgil Hunter Offered Kovalev His Help”
+Despite the fact that team Kovalev has recently filed … read more “Kovalev is Considering Moving to the Heavyweight Division; Virgil Hunter Offered Kovalev His Help”

 August is just around the corner, with both McGregor and Mayweather Jr. getting ready to go to work once the bell rings.